ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api-downloading-image/index.md

 ## Next Up

-Continue to the next section to learn about: [Charts Tool Panel API](/integrated-charts-api-charts-tool-panel/).
+Continue to the next section to learn about: [Chart Tool Panel API](/integrated-charts-api-chart-tool-panel/).